datavillage-me/developer-documentation/README.md

 $> pip install -r requirements.txt
 ```

-Then, the documentation can be served locally uising
+Then, the documentation can be served locally using
 ``` bash
 $> mkdocs serve
 ```